nv-morpheus/Morpheus/docs/source/loaders/core/rest_to_df_loader.md

 ## REST to DataFrame Loader

-[DataLoader](../../modules/core/data_loader.md) module is used to load data files content into a dataframe using custom loader function.
+[DataLoader](../../modules/core/data_loader.md) module is used to load data files content into a DataFrame using custom loader function.
 This loader function can be configured to send REST requests with customized parameters to retrieve data from endpoints.
 See below for the specific configuration format.

 ### Example Loader Configuration

-Using below configuration while loading DataLoader module, specifies that the DataLoader module should utilize the `rest` loader when loading files into a dataframe.
+Using below configuration while loading DataLoader module, specifies that the DataLoader module should utilize the `rest` loader when loading files into a DataFrame.

 ```json
 {